-How to Receive Money From Overseas Using The Westpac Bank
+How to Receive Money from Overseas Using Westpac

-- Review your bank account and get the necessary details
+1. Review your bank account and get the necessary details.

-- SORT code: the first six digits of your Westpac account number
+- The SORT code.
+This is the first six digits of your Westpac account number.

-- NCC (National Clearing Code): the first six digits of your Westpac account number
+- You may also need the NCC (National Clearing Code).
+This is the first six digits of your Westpac account number.

 You need to be a customer of Westpac to receive money through their services.
 You can apply for a Westpac account online or visit a local branch.